InfinitynBeyondd/Prize-Fighter-Game/README.txt

 •X - Attack (Standing Punch on ground)
 •B - Dive Punch (Midair only)
-•Right Trigger - Grapple (Shoots grapple beam from arm and pulls towards grappable surfaces on contact) •Y - Change Scene (Hub World Only)
+•Right Trigger - Grapple (Shoots grapple beam from arm and pulls towards grappable surfaces on contact) •Y/A - Change Scene (Hub World Only)
 •Start - Pause Game

 HOW TO PLAY:
-•Players enter levels from the hub world, pressing Q inside the portal to begin.
+•Players enter levels from the hub world, pressing Space/Y/A inside the portal to begin.
-•Levels contain tokens used to progress to new levels, as well as stickers to unlock things in the Gallery Mode.
-•Players must clear levels by making it to the end, and the tokens they gather will unlock new levels.
+•Players must clear levels by making it to the end, and the tokens they gather will unlock new cosmetics.
+•Stickers can be used to unlock features in the gallery mode.

 AREAS FOR FEEDBACK:
 •Level difficulty
 •Frog Jump implementation
 •Lighting
-•Drop Shadow Spot Light
 •Model updates
+•Collision issues

+RELEASE NOTES (SPRINT 3 - Alpha Build):
+•Major physics changes implemented; no more frog softlocks or inconsistent jumps!
+•Pachinko (Level 2) and Claw Machine (Level 3) are now playable.
+•New enemy types: Enemy Frog, Patrolling Cone and Claw, adding a practical use for combat mechanics •Levels can now be influenced by hitting certain buttons with attacks •Player’s Animation Controller refined

 RELEASE NOTES (SPRINT 2 - Vertical Slice):
 •All assets implemented; no more proxy assets!